iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     Specifies the address and port on which the server will listen.

     Argument
-        A string representing one address the server listens on and a port.
+        A string representing an address and port the server should listen on.
 The string can be a host name or an IP address.

     Default value
         127.0.0.1:8080, the IPv4 localhost and the port 8080